 We also issue and distribute the guidelines we expect our suppliers to follow as the Supply Chain CSR Promotion Guidelines and conduct regular evaluations of supplier initiatives related to CSR in addition to evaluations related to standards for evaluating quality, cost, delivery, and service (QCDS) and business results.

 With regard to conflict minerals that fund organizations that behave without proper regard for human rights, engage in environmental destruction, practice corruption, and otherwise act unethically in conflict zones, we strive to adhere to the Organisation for Economic Cooperation and Development's (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 Through these efforts, together with our suppliers, we strive to create sustainable supply chains.

-The person responsible is Senior Managing Director Yoshiyuki Miyabe. (as of July 2015)
+The person responsible is Senior Managing Director Yoshiyuki Miyabe (as of August 2016).